AviatrixSystems/Controller-HA-for-AWS/Existing-Controller-README.md

 ### Pre-requisites:

 * VPC of existing controller.
+* Existing controller should have Name tag `AviatrixController`.
 * Existing controller's VPC should have one or more public subnets, preferrably in different AZs for HA across AZ.

 ### Step by step Procedure: